ravi0531rp/web-rag/readme.md

 - [X] Create a new script that runs the scraping dynamically and then runs the vector store.
 - [X] Add some criteria for reload or not, whether we want to scrape fresh for vector DB or just chat using current settings.
 - [X] Streamlit frontend
+- [ ] Add preprocessing for text using nltk (both for corpus and user input)
+- [ ] Add verbose and logging
+- [ ] Exception handling at relevant places.
+- [ ] Optional : Add sequential db creative as per depth so that we need not go too far.
 - [ ] Add feature for figuring out the source page as well for any query.
 - [ ] Scrape Images as well.
 Keep it optional.
 - [ ] Make LLMs and VectoreStores configurable.
 Dont just stick to a specific one.